ds5110/git-intro/conda.md

 * And then there's pip!
   * Jake VanderPlas talks about pip & conda in an old (2016) but still interesting and relevant blog post:
   [Conda myths and misconceptions](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/)
-* Avoid pip if you can.
-And if you can't, then at least be careful about it.
+* Avoid pip, or at least be careful about it.
   * See: [Using pip in an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#using-pip-in-an-environment) -- conda.io
   * This link has best practices for using conda and pip